AltarisV/TRAIL-PDF/README.md

 # TRAIL

-A PDF to Alt-Text Generator.
+A PDF to accessible HTML-Script Generator.
 Check out the latest release here: [Latest Release](https://github.com/AltarisV/TRAIL-PDF/releases)

 ## Description
 TRAIL is a web application that converts PDF files into images, sends them to the GPT-4o Model, and generates alternative text for each image.
 The resulting text is then downloaded as an HTML file, which enables a blind person to navigate them with a screenreader.
-By utilizing GPT-4o, TRAIL is able to produce neatly structured HTML files that includes HTML-style tables, structured Code and descriptions of mathematical formulas.
+By utilizing GPT-4o, TRAIL is able to turn non-accessible PDF contents into neatly structured HTML files that include image descriptions for important images, HTML tables, structured Code and descriptions of mathematical formulas.

-### Affiliation

-This version of TRAIL has been developed as part of the research activities in the "Computer Science and Society" group ([Informatik und Gesellschaft](https://iug.htw-berlin.de/)) under the guidance of Prof. Dr. Katharina Simbeck at the HTW Berlin (University of Applied Sciences).

 ## Getting Started